Try riding tram 26 with a GVB day ticket for € 1 (instead of € 8,50)!

 Participation is possible for residential or work addresses with the following postcodes: 1019, 1023, 1026, 1086, 1087, 1093, 1094 or 1095.

-The period during which discount codes can be requested runs from 1 June through 1 July or earlier, because there is a limited number of discount codes.
+The period during which discount codes can be requested runs from 1 June through 31 December or earlier, as there is a limited number of discount codes.

-The discount codes can be redeemed from 25 June through 25 July in the GVB app or webshop.
+The discount codes can be redeemed through 31 December in the GVB app or webshop.